crazy-max/dokuwiki-plugin-syntaxhighlighter3/README.md

 ## About

-This plugin is an alternative to GeSHi server-side code highlighting of DokuWiki with client-side [SyntaxHighlighter](http://alexgorbatchev.com/wiki/SyntaxHighlighter) by Alex Gorbatchev with copy to clipboard functionality based on [SyntaxHighlighter Plugin by David Shin](https://www.dokuwiki.org/plugin:syntaxhighlighter2).
-The subfolder `sxh3` contains a complete (and untouched) distribution of SyntaxHighlighter 3.0.83.<br />
+This plugin is an alternative to GeSHi server-side code highlighting of DokuWiki with client-side [SyntaxHighlighter](http://alexgorbatchev.com/wiki/SyntaxHighlighter) by Alex Gorbatchev with copy to clipboard functionality based on [SyntaxHighlighter DokuWiki Plugin by David Shin](https://www.dokuwiki.org/plugin:syntaxhighlighter2).<br />

+The subfolder `sxh3` contains an untouched build of [SyntaxHighlighter 3.0.90](https://github.com/syntaxhighlighter/syntaxhighlighter/releases/tag/v3.0.90).<br />

 For compatibility and conflicts with others plugins, please refer to the official [DokuWiki SyntaxHighlighter3 plugin page](http://www.dokuwiki.org/plugin:syntaxhighlighter3).